Shreyans-704/Shreyans-704/README.md

 # Hi, I'm Shreyans Jaiswal

-I'm a Pre-final year Information Technology student at **NIT Jalandhar** with a passion for building robust and scalable systems.
+I'm a Pre-final year IT student at **NIT Jalandhar** with a passion for building robust and scalable systems.
 While I am currently pivoting my career towards Cloud Computing and DevOps, focusing on technologies like AWS, Docker, and Kubernetes.

 My goal is to design, build, and maintain efficient, automated infrastructure while continuously learning and solving real-world problems.
 I believe in clean code, practical engineering, and smart automation.
 I am actively looking for tech internships for the year 2026.